30-Year Development History & Industry Recognition

 Significantly improved lightning protection and prevented trip-offs in distribution lines.

-Addressing global distribution challenges: lightning strikes, bird damage, and contamination-related failures.
+Addressing global distribution challenges: lightning strikes, bird damage, and contamination-related failures — recognized as an industry-leading solution.

 IPO on Shanghai Stock Exchange (603530)